 Do not be surprised if your child chooses the same emotion that you have just shown; it will be a while before your child gets creative with this game.
 Once you have a guess, ask your child to name what makes him or her like that.
 Try gesturing your face to show the emotion it showed.

-Read a child’s book that portrays characters who experience different emotions (e.g., sad, happy, scared, worried, confused, etc.).
+Read a book to a child that shows characters experiencing different emotions (e.g., sad, happy, scared, worried, confused, etc.).
 Stop at the page where the character displays the expression.

 Ask your child: